 Netflix is not chill

 After a day at work or even over the weekend, you may feel comforted by night in binge-watching the latest new series.
 However, studies suggest that compulsive television consumption is anything but relaxing.
 In fact, we are more likely to increase our level of stress or depression after watching for as little as two hours.
 In the short term, putting your feet up in front of the T.V. may reduce anxiety or pressure.
 For long-term results, keeping your brain active is the most effective.
-Swap binge watching for binge crafting and refocus your mind on something fulfilling and tangible.
+Swap binge-watching for binge crafting and refocus your mind on something fulfilling and tangible.

 Not ‘clocking out.’

 We’ve got emails on our phones and laptops in our living rooms.
 Even if we’ve physically left work, we often haven’t left at all.
 Millennials are multitasking mavericks.
-We have multiple screens, devices and most likely more than one job; several social groups and the occasional hobby.
+We have multiple screens, devices, and most likely more than one job; several social groups, and the occasional hobby.
 In Zen Buddhism, finding simplicity and focusing is key to mindfulness.
 Concentrating and completing one task is far better for you than spreading yourself thinly across multiple tasks.
 It'll also decrease feelings of loneliness, stress, and anxiety.
-This applies to all areas of our lives; spend one day spring clearing your home, rather than seeing cleaning as a constant and stressful daily battle.
+This applies to all areas of our lives; spend one day spring cleaning your home, rather than seeing cleaning as a constant and stressful daily battle.

 Get up, stand up

 We’ve all heard that exercise is a great way to combat poor mental health.
 And it's true.
 It may seem odd, but studies show that sedentary lifestyles lead to higher levels of anxiety.
 In this, it's important to understand what’s stopping us from standing up.
 Computers, phones, and television all require seated concentration and reduce blood flow throughout the body.
 Yes, you may need to sit down at work but balance this by walking home or allocating screen-free time into your schedule.